bjoernknafla/amp/README.markdown

 errors in the code are mine.

+Thanks to Jedd Orion Haberstro for feedback to the documentation of `amp_thread_yield` which resulted in a clearer explanation of the function.

 ### Author(s) and Contact ###

 You have got questions, need to critisize me, or just want to say hello?
 I am